 The study found that photographs about women's issues get 14-18 per cent space of all photographs.

 Magazines publish news on arts, cinema, lifestyle and crimes.
-But news or photographs on women The rise of radicalism in the country also remains a bar to a leadership, their success stories, reproductive health and free press with journalists practicing self-censorship regarding education and other aspects of their life did not get prominence. religious issues while propagation of faith has special privilege.
-On the other hand, men were presented as politicians and The media, however, is less handicapped in criticising faiths development activists in the community level.
-It is clear there other than Islam. is far to go before achieving gender balance in representation in High Court Judge Justice Sheikh Hasan Arif recently the media. questioned whether the media in the country enjoyed full
+But news or photographs on women leadership, their success stories, reproductive health and education and other aspects of their life did not get prominence.
+On the other hand, men were presented as politicians and development activists in the community level.
+It is clear there is far to go before achieving gender balance in representation in the media.